When influential bartender Dick Bradsell made the Russian Spring Punch for the first time, he had no idea how vicious the concoction was.

 History of the Russian Spring Punch cocktail

 The cocktail has its origins in London in the 1980s.
-When exactly is unclear because not even his inventor remembers the exact time.
-According to Bradsell, it was definitely before his daughter was born, which was in 1988.
+The exact year remains a secret because not even his inventor remembers it.

-Bradsell thought of the recipe for the drink for two of his friends.
-They wanted to throw a cocktail party but didn't have the budget for it.
-Bradsell, therefore, recommended that they ask their guest to each bring a bottle of Champagne, and he would create a special cocktail to make use of it.
+Bradsell thought up the recipe for the drink for two of his friends.
+They wanted to throw a cocktail party but didn't have the funding.

 Bradsell prepared glasses and filled each one with a mix of Vodka, lemon juice, sugar, cassis, and ice.
 Each person could use up the bottle they brought and as many Vodka shots as they could drink.

 What happened was wild.
 The punch was so strong that people lost control and started dancing like crazy, fell down the stairs, and so on.
-The scenery must have been epic.
+Apparently, the scenery must have been epic.

 Using Vodka as the base spirit led to the term 'Russian'.
 And because the whole drink reminds of a fizz or collins drink (both are spring cocktails), Bradsell came up with the 'Spring' part in the name.

 So, now that you know what to expect from this drink, get your Shaker ready and some fateful Russian Spring Punches.

 - 0.5 oz Creme de cassis

 - 0.75 oz Lemon juice